 Minerals are provided by different ingredients, but they may also be included in the form of purified salts: iron sulphate, zinc oxide, manganese oxide, copper sulphate, sodium selenite, calcium iodate, etc.

 Ingredients which are rich sources of minerals include:

 The role of vitamins in pet food

 Vitamins are split into two families: vitamins that are soluble in fats (liposoluble vitamins) and vitamins that are soluble in water (hydrosoluble vitamins).
-If they are consumed excessively, liposoluble vitamins accumulate in the body which may be dangerous.
+If they are consumed excessively, liposoluble vitamins accumulate in the body and can become toxic.